Last updated on 2022-12-02

 4.2 Data From the Real-Time Feed Stops

-- Cycle the power using either the reset button or turning switch ON/OFF.
+- Cycle the logger power by turning the main Mayfly power switch ON/OFF.

-- Check to see if the data are being recorded on the SD card. check the data card and see if data is being recorded every 5 minutes.
-When you turn the logger on (with a working battery), you’ll see the green light blink rapidly a couple times, then pause a second, then the red and green lights will blink back and forth 5 times really quickly (less than a second).
-Then everything will be dark, except for the yellow light which indicates the solar panel is charging the battery.
-If you stick around until the even 5 minute intervals (3:05, 3:10, 3:15, 3:20), you’ll see the green light turn on along with a red light in the far corner by the sensor jacks.
-After about 10 seconds, the sensor red light goes off, then you’ll see the small greenish/yellow light on the red cellular board start blinking every 2 seconds.
+- Check to see if the data are being recorded on the SD card, and thatdata on the card are being recorded every 5 minutes.
+When you turn the logger on (with a working battery), you’ll see the green light briefly flash, then the red and green lights will blink back and forth 5 times really quickly (less than a second).
+Then everything will be dark, except for the yellow CHARGE light which indicates the solar panel is charging the battery.
+Depending on the logging sketch running on the Mayfly, you may see it start up and blink various lights as it tests the sensors and cell connection and verifies the RTC timestamp.
+Once the test is done, all lights should go off (except for the CHARGE light if charging).
+If you stick around until the even 5 minute intervals (3:05, 3:10, 3:15, 3:20), you’ll see the green light turn on along with a red light in the far corner by the sensor jacks (indicating the sensors are powered).
+After about 10 seconds, the sensor power red light goes off, then you’ll see the small lights on the cellular board blinking.
 It’ll do this for a little bit as it’s establishing a connection.
-Once it gets a valid cell connection, it blinks once every 4 seconds for about 10-15 seconds as it’s transmitting the data.
-Then the cell board light stops and the green light on the Mayfly goes out too, and the board is now asleep.
+Once it gets a valid cell connection and sends the data, the cell board blinks rapidly for a few seconds, then all lights go out and the system is now asleep.
 If you aren’t seeing this sort of behavior on the 5-minute intervals, then something is wrong.
 But looking at the data on the card will also tell you if it’s logging properly and what the battery voltage is.
 There may be times where the battery is too low to power the cell board, but the Mayfly will still be recording data on the card, so that’s why we need to see what’s being recorded there.

 - Battery has died (due to issues discussed above), replace battery, possibly with larger model.